 One stretch of coastline in Central California is so picturesque that it is considered by some to be “the greatest meeting of land and sea in the world.”
-This area, filled with amazing hiking trails, abundant marine life, and unparalleled scuba diving, is just a short drive south of the Monterey Peninsula.
+Filled with amazing hiking trails, abundant marine life, and unparalleled scuba diving, this area is just a short drive south of the Monterey Peninsula.
 Given how easy it is to get there, it’s no surprise that Point Lobos State Natural Reserve attracts over 530,000 visitors every year from all over the world.

 - Bluefish Cove (featured in the video above) has a reputation for never disappointing scuba divers looking for adventure.
 Due to its proximity to Carmel Canyon, divers can witness underwater pinnacles and the diversity of marine life associated with them.
 However, accessing this cove is not easy.
 It can be reached only after a long swim, or use of a dive scooter or boat.
 Note that the boat launch at Whalers Cove can only accommodate inflatable vessels or kayaks.